A fixed-point algorithm for matrix projections with applications in quantum information: Proof of Theorem 1

-In the first inequality, we used that $S^{-1}$ is symmetric and hence it commutes with any of the unitaries of the group twirling.
-Therefore, an additional twirling could be attached to $(S^{\frac{1}{2}}RS^{\frac{1}{2}})^\frac{1}{2}$.
-In the second inequality, we used that $F(S,K(S))=F(R,S)$.
+In the equality, we used that $S^{-1}$ is invariant and hence it commutes with any of the unitaries of the group averaging.
+Therefore, an additional averaging could be attached to $(S^{\frac{1}{2}}RS^{\frac{1}{2}})^\frac{1}{2}$.
+Finally, we used the cyclicity of the trace and the fact that $K(S)$ is positive, and hence we can drop the absolute value.
+Moreover, the latter inequality implies that

+where the second equivalence, we used that $F(S,K(S))=F(R,S)$.
+Indeed, using the definition of fidelity, we have

+where we used that the group averaging does not change the trace as can be easily proven using the cyclicity of the trace and that $U_gU_g^\dagger = I$ for any $g \in G$.
 Since the Bures distance on the left-hand side is always positive, inequality~\eqref{fist inequality} also shows that the sequence produced by the fixed-point iteration has a monotonically decreasing Bures distance to $R$.

-In the following, we show that by combining inequality~\eqref{fist inequality} with strong convexity arguments it is possible to derive a quantitative statement about the convergence in the number of iterations.
+In the following, we show that by combining inequality~\eqref{fist inequality} with strong convexity arguments, it is possible to derive a quantitative statement about the convergence in the number of iterations.